 The Submit Remote Command utility also has a command line interface which allows you, for example, to execute Submit Remote Command from a PC batch file and send AS/400 commands in a specified .txt file.

-The Rumba Submit Remote Command utility is located in the Rumba Administrative Tools folder.
+The Rumba Submit Remote Command tool is located under Start > Programs > Micro Focus Rumba > Rumba Tools.
 Submit Remote Command is also a legacy API and available as an ActiveX control in the Rumba ObjectX Development Kit.